Dedicated to the memory of Dr Colin Dawes

 There isn't much information about Seaton Down Camp itself, and is a bit of an unknown.
 An Iron Age hill fort consisting of an earthwork with a large linear rampart, it lies at the edge of the north east end of the down on a high promontory, possibly as a defensive fortification, and is approximately 125 metres (410 ft) above sea level.

-On Google Earth and OS maps, it can be seen that the fort is horseshoe shaped, although the south line of trees may have been a later division.
-The pic above and the following three were taken from the north east path leading to the woods.
+On Google Earth and OS maps, it can be seen that the fort is horseshoe shaped, although the southern line of trees may have been a later division.
+The photo above and the following three were taken from the north east path leading to the woods.
 The hill fort itself is on private land.
 On the above photo the ramparts topped with trees can be seen.

-Further on along the path leading to the woods, with the hill fort on the left (pic below).
+Further on along the path leading to the woods, with the hill fort on the left ( below).

 Another view of the ramparts just below the tree line (below).

-The photo below was taken from the southern edge of Holyford Woods showing the slope which is below the northern edge of the fort.
+The photo below was taken from the southern edge of Holyford Woods showing the slope towards the upper reaches of the hill fort on the north side.

-These same pics can be seen in the Photo Gallery album.
+These same photos can be seen in the Photo Gallery album.
 More to follow after a future visit.